-The optional bow thruster aids in maneuvering your boat.
+The bow thruster aids in maneuvering your boat.
 The outboard engines can control the direction of the stern while the bow thruster drives the bow.
-Use the joystick control located at the helm to control the thruster.
+Use the joystick control located at the helm to control the bow thruster by pushing the joystick in the direction you want the bow to move.
 The emergency shut-off switch provides a simple method to quickly disconnect power from the thruster motor.
 Depress this button to disengage the thruster in the event of an emergency.
-Reference "Bow Thruster Layout" on page 34 for a layout diagram.
+Reference "Bow Thruster Layout" on page 35 for a layout diagram.